pmem/pmdk/doc/libvmem.3.md

 void vmem_stats_print(VMEM *vmp, const char *opts);
 ```

   The `vmem_stats_print()` function produces messages containing statistics about the given memory pool.
-The output is printed using **libvmem**’s internal *print_func* function (see `vmem_set_funcs()` below).
+The output is printed using **libvmem**'s internal *print_func* function (see `vmem_set_funcs()` below).
 That means the output typically appears on *stderr* unless the caller supplies a replacement *print_func* or sets the environment variable `VMEM_LOG_FILE` to direct output elsewhere.
 The `opts` string can either be `NULL` or it can contain a list of options that change the stats printed.
 General information that never changes during execution can be omitted by specifying “g” as a character within the opts string.
 The characters “m” and “a” can be specified to omit merged arena and per arena statistics, respectively; “b” and “l” can be specified to omit per size class statistics for bins and large objects, respectively.
 Unrecognized characters are silently ignored.
 Note that thread caching may prevent some statistics from being completely up to date.
 See **jemalloc**(3) for more detail (the description of the available `opts` above was taken from that man page).

 ### MEMORY ALLOCATION ###